 We would welcome contributions from you of between 500 and 1500 words.
 Your story can be about anything relating to your professional or patient role.
 You could talk about a patient encounter, an experience you have had as a patient, a story about a colleague or learner experience.
 You may choose to focus on patient safety, error or human factors.
 What we want to share is the good and the not so good – errors that help us to learn rather than blaming and witch-hunting colleagues or excellence that can be shared from one context to another.

 Some stories will stand alone; others may be added to by our curators, to help shape them so that they reach as many colleagues as they can.

-Contributors are listed on our Contributors page, but are not referenced against individual stories.
+Contributors are listed below, but are not referenced against individual stories.
 Patient and professional identifying details are anonymised.

 We don’t insist on a structure to your story, but stories are often more useful if they outline what happened, include the emotional response of the story teller and others involved, and if there is some analysis of learning which is often gained after the story has happened.